2023 Summer Camp registration now open!

 With no access to the internet and social media, campers even learn to enjoy the timeless art of letter-writing.
 Mail call is a favorite part of every day!

-Our residential camps are divided into two weeks: one for boys and one for girls.
+Our residential camps are divided into two campouts: one for boys and one for girls.
 Both sessions take place at Camp Flintlock's primitive campground in Four Oaks, North Carolina.

 Registration Cost